-In this paper, we present a novel network learning mechanism which we believe is closer to biology by combining local and global learning rules.
-Our network merely performs backpropagation of the \textit{sign} of an error signal, deciding upon \ac{ltp} or \ac{ltd} while a global neuromodulation controls the speed of learning.
-As a proof of concept we employ a simple line following task deployed on a real robot whose deviation generates an error signal used to train the network.
+This paper presents a novel learning mechanism that expands upon the single-layer approach of ISO3 learning \citep{Porr2007} by incorporating multiple layers.
+Our network utilises a top-down pass of the \textit{sign} of an error signal to determine whether to implement \ac{ltp} or \ac{ltd}, while a global neuromodulator controls the learning speed.
+As a proof of concept, we apply our mechanism to a simple line-following task on a real robot.
+The robot's deviation generates an error signal that is used to train the network.